 You can purchase an air purifier or dehumidifier at any local retailer, official website, or e-commerce store.
 With plenty of options in the market, we recommend buying straight from authorized dealers for guaranteed filter replacement stock.
 You will also enjoy better after-sales service and supports if the appliances break down.

 The Difference between Air Purifier and Dehumidifier

-|Varies from compact, tower, portable, and console.||Generally mid to large framework to accommodate the reservoir.|
+|Dimension||Compact, tower, portable, and console||Medium, large framework size to accommodate the reservoir|

-|Circulates air and trap airborne particles within its surrounding.||Trap moisture while at the same time stop mold and other microorganisms from growth.|
+|Functions||Circulates air and trap airborne particles through its set of filters||Remove moisture and stop mold and other microorganisms from growth|

-|Does not affect the room humidity.||Decrease room humidity.|
+|Humidification||Does not affect the room humidity||Decrease room humidity|

-|Best Used In||Bedroom, living hall, kitchen or places with poor air quality.||Basement, living hall or bedroom where high dampness and musty smell is an issue.|
+|Best Used In||Bedroom, living hall, kitchen, basement with poor air quality||Basement, living hall, or bedroom with high dampness and musty smell|

-|Newborn, baby, children, adult, and elderly.||Newborn, baby, children, adult, and elderly.|
+|Target Group||Newborn, baby, children, adult, and elderly||Newborn, baby, children, adult, and elderly|